 Paragon works with influencers with diverse reach and the metrics do not have to be picture-perfect, but there are certain things the brand is cautious about.

-We always check their profiles on InfluencerDB to see whether they use some kind of automation.
+We always check their profiles to see whether they use some kind of automation.
 Automation, like follow for follow abuse, does not automatically preclude working with them, but the use of automation can distort how genuinely engaged their audience really is.
 We ask people point blank if they engage in follow for follow automation and most people are pretty candid about it.

 If a female influencer has a 95% male following, we need to evaluate whether the people follow her for the right reasons and are interested in her content or just her looks.